Network Analyst Salary

 Popular Skills for Network Analyst

-Survey results imply that Network Analysts deploy a substantial tool kit of skills at work.
-Most notably, facility with Network Architecture / Design, Network Management / Administration, and Cisco Networking are correlated to pay that is significantly above average, leading to increases of 45 percent, 5 percent, and 4 percent, respectively.
+Survey participants wield an impressively varied skill set on the job.
+Most notably, facility with Network Architecture / Design and Network Management / Administration are correlated to pay that is significantly above average, leading to increases of 45 percent and 5 percent, respectively.
 Those listing Information Technology Support as a skill should be prepared for drastically lower pay.
 Microsoft Excel and Microsoft Active Directory also typically command lower compensation.
-Most people familiar with Network Management / Administration also know Cisco Networking.
+Those educated in Network Management / Administration tend to be well versed in Cisco Networking.

 Pay by Experience Level for Network Analyst